feature-sliced/documentation/README.md

 ![feature-sliced-banner](/website/static/img/banner.jpg)

 <!-- ⚡ Add primary information & features about your repository -->
-A methodology for designing *frontend projects*, aimed [**at dividing the application according to business logic and areas of responsibility.**][refs-splitting]
+A methodology for designing *frontend projects*, aimed [**at dividing the application according to business logic and scopes of responsibility.**][refs-splitting]

 - Provides [**explicitness, controllability and adaptability**][refs-arch-req] of architecture
 - Based on [**experience-checked**][refs-motivation-why] design practices and concepts
     > `SOLID`, `GRASP`, `DDD`, `Separation of Concerns`, `Vertical Slices`, `Public API`, `Isolation`
 - Suggests dividing the project according to [**business units**][ext-ubiq-lang]

-> **Note:** The methodology is not tied to a specific stack and is applicable *to any frontend projects* in general.
+> **Note:** The methodology is not tied to a specific tech stack and is applicable *to any frontend projects* in general.
 >
 > But the current version gives examples and is developed on the basis of a bunch of `JavaScript` + `React`

 ## Motivation

-Usually, the approaches to building the frontend architecture from project to project are [re-invented from scratch][refs-motivation], thereby adding ["project knowledge"][refs-knowledge]
+Usually, approaches to building the frontend architecture from project to project are [re-invented from scratch][refs-motivation], thereby adding ["project knowledge"][refs-knowledge]

 > Despite the fact that the specifics of frontend projects do not differ so much

 At the same time, incorrectly made decisions often lead [to problems of scalability of the project and the team][refs-arch-problems].

-And therefore, instead of inventing and documenting it every time, it is better to **summarize the experience and form a working, proven and documented methodology** for designing the frontend architecture.
+And therefore, instead of inventing and documenting it every time, it is better to **summarize the experience and form a working, battle-tested and documented methodology** for designing the frontend architecture.

 *Yes, there are many practices and patterns (`SOLID`, `GRASP`, `DDD`, ...)*

-*But for the frontend [it is extremely difficult to find][refs-motivation] well-established and specific approaches*
+*But for the frontend [it is highly difficult to find][refs-motivation] well-established and specific approaches*

 ## Overview